yojimbo87/minotaur/README.md

         // connect to server
         mini.connect();

+        mini.on("connect", function() {
+            // do something when client is connected to server });

-        // send message from client
+        // send message from client to server mini.send("hello");
-        mini.send("hello");

         mini.on("message", function(data) {